pydata/xarray/doc/io.rst

 Zarr
 ----

-`Zarr`_ is a Python package providing an implementation of chunked, compressed, N-dimensional arrays.
+`Zarr`_ is a Python package that provides an implementation of chunked, compressed, N-dimensional arrays.
 Zarr has the ability to store arrays in a range of ways, including in memory, in files, and in cloud-based object storage such as `Amazon S3`_ and